sailor/quiq/README.md

 end
 ```

 More interesting use case.
-If you combine `quiq` with the [async-http](https://github.com/socketry/async-http) gem, you'll be able to make asynchronous http calls:
+If you combine `quiq` with the [async-http](https://github.com/socketry/async-http) gem, you'll be able to make asynchronous HTTP calls:

 ```ruby
 require 'uri'